msmachadodossantos/LUIF.HTML/README.md

 # Light User Interface Framework for HTML

 ## Summary
-This project aims to provide a platform for building user interfaces that activate only the necessary features of the respective HTML document.
+This project aims to provide a platform for building user interfaces that loads only the necessary assets for a respective HTML document.

 The HTML document written on this platform will exploit most of the features standardized by the WHATWG (https://whatwg.org/) for web browsers.